September 8th, 2018

 Copies of the book Inheriting the Trade: A Northern Family Confronts Its Legacy as the Largest Slave-Trading Dynasty in U.S. History written by Thomas Norman DeWolf will be available for sale after the film and discussion.

-$10 suggested admission for members, $15 for non-members.
-No charge for children 12 and under.
+Online pre-registration $8 for members, $12 for non-members.
+At the door $10 suggested admission for members, $15 for non-members. $5 student with ID, No charge for children 12 and under.
 Reservations are recommended, register online here or call (203) 222-1424 x5.
 Tickets are nonrefundable.
 In the event you must cancel, we will consider your purchase a donation and will happily issue you a donation receipt.

 Visit tracesofthetrade.org to learn more about the film and watch clips.